 difficult to determine how many dwellings were removed in the process.

 My mother-in-law later reported that someone in the village had told her that there were no names on the streets, or house numbers, until the 1960s.
 (Hence the English custom of naming a home.)

 She came away with a treasure-trove of photographs of the village, including some possibilities for the houses in which my ancestors had lived, based on the census documents, but it appears that it may be impossible to identify the actual dwellings with any degree of certainty.

-One of the advantages of paying for an arranged heritage tour is that the tour operator researches things like dwelling places of your ancestors, and takes you to them.
+One of the advantages of paying for an arranged heritage tour is that the tour operator researches things like dwelling places of your ancestors (if they can be located), and takes you to them.